MILE-IISc/ocr-web-app/README.md

 # MILE IISc - Kannada OCR Web App

+Note: Please [build](Build.md) and host the OCR Web App on your hardware before following the usage instructions below.

 ## Instructions to use the OCR Web App

-- Hit the MILE IISc OCR Web App URL: [OCR Web App](http://169.38.86.211:8080)
+- Hit the OCR Web App URL
-- Log in with the Email and the Password provided.
+- Log in with the Email and the Password configured.

 <img src="./docs/LogIn.jpg" width="800"/>